ghluka/ghluka/README.md

 ## 👋 Introduction

-My name is Luka, I am a 16 year old highschool student in Canada.
+My name is Luka, I am a 17-year-old high school student in Canada.

 ### 🕸️ Website